 Bubbler vs. Inline Emitters

-Another consideration is to be sure you use non-compensating drip line for your DIY drip irrigation system.
+It's important to use non-compensating drip line for any gravity-fed drip irrigation system.
 Water needs pressure to overcome the tight membranes in compensating line.
 So if you aren't experiencing success on your first try, that's one thing to check for.

 Better yet, purchase a drip kit that's designed specifically for gravity-fed applications.
-BlueBarrel now stocks two plug-and-play options for gravity-fed drip irrigation in our online store: one with inline emitters (for vegetables and row crops), and one with bubbler emitters (for individual control over how much water each plant gets in an ornamental garden).
+BlueBarrel stocks two plug-and-play options for gravity-fed drip irrigation in our online store: one with inline emitters (for vegetables and row crops), and one with bubbler emitters (for individual control over how much water each plant gets in an ornamental garden).
 Click on Tools & Accessories to see our full menu of rain barrel and irrigation accessories, and recommended uses for each kind of emitter kit.
 See the video below for a demo of how inline and bubbler emitters can be used together!

 EXPERT TIP: Always use a fine-mesh filter with any drip irrigation system to keep emitters from clogging.
 We offer a streamlined irrigation filter in our online store.
 Its streamlined shape minimizes the pressure loss in the filter itself.